Get a Free Quote

 1. Size and Weight of the House

-Small, single-story houses are typically less expensive to move than large two-story houses because they weigh less and can be more easily transported without incident.
+Small, single-story houses are typically less expensive to move than large two-story homes, since less weight means an easier, lower-risk transport process.

-A local move within a city will usually cost significantly less than a home relocation over county or state lines.
+A local move within city limits will almost always cost less than a relocation crossing county or state lines.

-In fact, in many cases, just working on the foundation can run into the thousands of dollars!
+In many cases, foundation work alone runs into the thousands of dollars.

 4. Utility Changes and Permits

-Narrow roads, steep driveways, bridges, or low power lines can also interfere with moving.
-The access for the transporters is limited, since here they will have to make a special path or remove obstacles, which will increase the overall price to move a house.
+Narrow roads, steep driveways, bridges, or low power lines can complicate a move considerably.
+Limited access often means crews need to create a special path or clear obstacles, which drives the overall price higher.

 Read More: How Long Does It Take To Move?